-6 Different Leadership Styles in Business
+6 Different Leadership Styles Every Leader in Business Must Know

-Autocratic Leadership Style
+#1 – Autocratic Leadership Style

-Being a more direct style of leadership, it is possibly best used when employees require a more closer supervision within a task rather than a team setting.
+Being a more direct style of leadership, it is possibly best used when employees require closer supervision within a task rather than a team setting.

-Visionary Leadership Style
+#2 – Visionary Leadership Style

 When listing different leadership styles in business, the visionary leadership style very much engages people towards a vision set out by the manager.
-They are very confident in their ability to spark change and innovation, this approach is perfect when your teams productivity is falling and a new direction is needed.
+Visionary leaders are self-confident who love to brainstorm and create a new direction.

 It has been known to fail when aiming to persuade more experienced team members who are set in their ways.